-The maximum number of shares covered by all awards made to any one participant is 2,000,000 shares.
-Options are not transferable except: (i) by will or by the laws of descent and distribution, or (ii) by gift, provided that all restrictions contained in this Plan continue to apply to such option as if such gift had not occurred and provided the Committee has approved such transfer by gift.
-Unless otherwise provided by the Committee, no other award may be transferred by any participant other than by will, or by the laws of descent and distribution.
+The maximum number of shares covered by all awards made to any one employee is 2,000,000 shares.
+Unless otherwise provided by the Committee, no award may be transferred by any participant other than by will, by designation of a beneficiary or by the laws of descent and distribution.

-Amendment and Suspension
+Amendment and Termination

 The Board or the Committee may amend the Plan at any time.
-However, the approval of the shareholders is required for amendments that increase the maximum number of shares that may be issued under the Plan; increase the maximum aggregate number of shares that may be issued under options intended to be ISOs; increase the maximum number of shares covered by awards to any one employee; decrease the minimum option or SAR exercise price; increase the maximum term of an option or SAR to more than ten years; reprice options or SARs; cancel options or SARs in exchange for cash, other awards or options or SARs with an exercise price of the original options or SARs, increase the maximum amount paid to a participant under all Incentive Awards for any fiscal year that are intended to constitute performance-based compensation for purposes of Code Section 162(m); increase the maximum fair market value of a Matching Award granted to a participant; or amend provisions concerning the payment of exercise price of an option.
-The Board or the Committee may also suspend granting awards under the Plan at any time.
-No amendment of the Plan will adversely affect any award outstanding without the approval of the affected participant.
+However, the approval of the shareholders is required for amendments that increase the maximum number of shares that may be issued under the Plan; increase the maximum aggregate number of shares that may be issued under Options intended to be ISOs; increase the maximum number of shares covered by awards to any one employee; decrease the minimum option or SAR exercise price; increase the maximum term of an option or SAR to more than ten years; reprice Options or SARs; increase the maximum amount paid to a participant under all Incentive Awards intended to constitute performance-based compensation for purposes of Code Section 162(m); increase the maximum fair market value of a Matching Award granted to a participant; or amend provisions concerning the payment of exercise price.
+The Board or the Committee may also terminate the Plan at any time.
+No amendment or termination of the Plan will adversely affect any award outstanding without the approval of the affected participant.